Personal Financial Statement vs. Balance Sheet

 Three mistakes recur often enough to name explicitly: underestimating liabilities (especially deferred and contingent ones), overvaluing assets (particularly closely-held businesses and personal property), and omitting entire asset categories that feel uncertain to value.
 Each one produces a net-worth number that feels good but doesn't reflect reality.

 Underestimating liabilities.
-The 35% figure from the 2021 CNBC study[1] typically reflects two mechanisms: forgotten small balances (store cards, old medical debt, a credit line that was opened and barely used) and deferred obligations that feel abstract (the tax liability on a $400,000 traditional IRA, the clawback provision on a deferred compensation plan).
+With most households not tracking their net worth at all,[1] liabilities slip out of view through two mechanisms: forgotten small balances (store cards, old medical debt, a credit line that was opened and barely used) and deferred obligations that feel abstract (the tax liability on a $400,000 traditional IRA, the clawback provision on a deferred compensation plan).
 Both are real liabilities that belong in the picture.

 Overvaluing assets.
 A closely-held business is the most common overvaluation — owners frequently use the revenue multiple they'd like to achieve in a sale rather than a conservative discounted cash flow or comparable transaction.
 Personal vehicles are another common case: most cars are worth 20-40% less than owners estimate, and the loss is real whether or not it's acknowledged.
 Inflated assets produce a net worth that makes conservative financial behavior feel less urgent than it should be.